aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 ## Stage Data

 Next we stage the data that will be later accessed as a persistent volume from all the Kubernetes Pods used in distributed training.
+We have two options for staging data:

+### Use EFS, or FSx
-Customize ```eks-cluster/stage-data.yaml``` and execute ```kubectl apply -f stage-data.yaml -n kubeflow``` to stage data on selected persistent volume claim for EFS or FSX.
-Use the Docker image you just uploaded to ECR.
+To stage data on EFS or FSx, customize ```eks-cluster/stage-data.yaml``` and execute ```kubectl apply -f stage-data.yaml -n kubeflow``` to stage data on selected persistent volume claim for EFS or FSX.
+Use the Docker image you just uploaded to ECR in ```eks-cluster/stage-data.yaml```.
+To verify data has been staged correctly, custmize and use ```eks-cluster/attach-pvc.yaml``` pod: This pod will attach to specififed persistent volume claim.

+### Use EBS
+Alternatively, you can replicate data on all EKS worker nodes by cusotmizing and executing ```kubectl apply -f replicate-data.yaml```.
+This will create a K8s DeamonSet that will run on all EKS worker nodes, pulling down data from specififed S3 bucket to ```/ebs``` directory on the host.

 ## Install Helm and Kubeflow